 - Is doing their transaction for no apparent commercial or legal cause.

-- Is aiming to criminalize the use of broker-dealer services.
+- It aims to criminalize the use of broker-dealer services.

 Broker-dealers must report suspicious behavior using form SAR-SF (also known as FINCEN FORM 101), a specific format for the securities and futures business.

-Sanction screening: Broker-dealers must screen customers against sanctions issued by the Office of Foreign Assets Control (OFAC) in addition to BSA AML standards.
-In reality, this entails cross-checking individual customers against OFAC's Specially Designated Nationals and Blocked Persons (SDN) list as well as the agency's wider, country-based sanctions list.
-When a broker-dealer discovers an applicable penalty on the SDN list or a country-specific list, it is required to ban the transactions proposed by the relevant customers, as well as their accounts and any other property or interests implicated.
+Sanction Screening and Monitoring: Broker-dealers must screen customers against sanctions issued by the Office of Foreign Assets Control (OFAC) in addition to BSA AML standards.
+In reality, this entails cross-checking individual customers against OFAC's Specially Designated Nationals and Blocked Persons (SDN) list and the agency's wider, country-based sanctions list.
+When a broker-dealer discovers an applicable penalty on the SDN list or a country-specific list, it is required to ban the transactions proposed by the relevant customers and their accounts and any other property or interests implicated.

 Money Laundering Red Flags